 What is school insurance?
 And is it mandatory?
 The school insurance covers your children at school until secondary school in case of damages caused to themselves, others, or goods.
 As a general rule, this insurance is not mandatory for the curricular activities and the time spent within the school premises.
 However, this insurance becomes compulsory when extracurricular activities are being organised for your child’s class, for example, a visit to the museum or going to watch a sports game.

-The school insurance is also required when your child is attending the school canteen and/or the even childcare (périscolaire).
+School insurance is also required when your child is attending the school canteen and/or even childcare (périscolaire).

 The school insurance includes:

-Depending on the insurance you choose and the options, you may have a broader coverage.
+Depending on the French insurance you choose and the options, you may have broader coverage.

-Before contracting school insurance, check that it is not already included in your multiple risk insurance or other insurance you may have.
+Before contracting school insurance, check that it is not already included in your multi-risk insurance or other insurance you may have.
 If it is not included, the school can give you options, or you can also add this option to the insurance you already have for your property.

-If your child changes of school, make sure you inform your insurance company.
+If your child changes schools, make sure you inform your insurance company.

 Professional insurance

-We have seen the general type of insurances that may be mandatory depending on your situation.
+We have seen the general type of insurance that may be mandatory depending on your situation.
 There are also professional insurances that will be compulsory based on your profession.
-Many free-lance professions require specific insurance such as real estate agents, architects, lawyers, accountants, notaries…
+Many freelance professions require specific insurance such as real estate agents, architects, lawyers, accountants, and notaries…

 The list is much longer.
-If you are a free-lance in France and you are not sure whether you need to take specific professional insurance, you should reach out the union for your branch or the chamber of commerce.
+If you are a freelancer in France and you are not sure whether you need to take specific professional insurance, you should reach out to the union for your branch or the Chamber of Commerce.
 They will be able to inform you.

 How to cancel your insurance policy?

-French insurance contracts are usually renewed automatically and if you missed the notice period to end your insurance contract, you had to keep the contract for another year… Imagine putting a notification on your calendar to remember ending your insurance contract on time!
+French insurance contracts are usually renewed automatically and if you missed the notice period to end your insurance contract, you had to keep the contract for another year… Imagine putting a notification on your calendar to remember to end your French insurance contract on time!

-Your French insurance contract can now be stopped at anytime after one year contract.
+Your French insurance contract can now be stopped at any time after one one-year contract.
 A 30-day notice will apply.
-In addition, if you are moving away (check out my article to prepare a stress-free repatriation), you can end your contract by sending a letter with recorded delivery including the proof of your move (plane ticket, transfer letter from your employer…).
+In addition, if you are moving away (check out my article to prepare for stress-free repatriation), you can end your contract by sending a letter with recorded delivery including the proof of your move (plane ticket, transfer letter from your employer…).

-If you are changing of insurance company, the new company will take car of the cancelation for you .
+If you are changing insurance companies, the new company will take care of the cancellation for you.

-This cancellation simplification applies to the car and motorcycle insurance and the multiple-risks housing insurance.
+This cancellation simplification applies to car and motorcycle insurance and multiple-risks housing insurance.

-When you are offered to take out insurance when you go skying or for your credit card if it gets stolen, you first need to know if it is mandatory in France, then if you are already insured via your current insurance and of course if you really need it.
+When you are offered to take out insurance when you go skiing or for your credit card if it gets stolen, you first need to know if it is mandatory in France, then if you are already insured via your current insurance and of course, if you really need it.

 If you found this post useful and want to be informed of the next Expat in France article, you can sign up to the newsletter via the link at the head of this article.